Chandukasireddy/Chandukasireddy/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=Chandukasireddy&label=Profile%20views&color=0e75b6&style=flat" alt="Chandukasireddy" /> </p>

 ## 👨‍💻 About Me
 I am a **Master's student in Artificial Intelligence** at Brandenburg University of Technology, Germany.
 Passionate about **Data Science, Cloud Computing, and AI**, I specialize in developing machine learning models, deploying cloud-based applications, and leading tech communities.
-With hands-on experience in various domains, from **pharmaceutical sales prediction** to **anomaly detection** in meteorology, I aim to contribute towards building cutting-edge solutions with a focus on technical excellence.
+With hands-on experience in various domains, from **Data prediction** to **anomaly detection** in meteorology, I aim to contribute towards building cutting-edge solutions with a focus on technical excellence.

 ## 🎓 Education